vitalyliber/rpush-server/README.md

 ### Remove mobile device

-_Run this method through user logout_
+_Run this method when the user logout._

 DELETE `/mobile_device/:push_token`